Skip to main content

 1306132908_imageref_1453741451.png

-This is equivalent to setting the Level or Pan parameters in the CUE section, respectively (refer to above).
+This is equivalent to setting the Level or Pan parameters in the Cue section of the Master’s Output properties, respectively (refer to above).

 3. To select another destination for the Cue output, click the first area under the level meter and select the desired destination in the menu.